Title: Summer Pockets

 Platform: PC, iOS, Android, Switch

 Release date: 29 Jun 2018 (JP/PC), 17 Dec 2018 (JP/iOS), 19 Dec 2018 (JP/Android), 20 Jun 2019 (JP/Switch), 6 Feb 2020 (WW/PC)

-This review was written based on the Japanese release of the game, and may not reflect changes made to versions released in other regions.
+This review was written based on the Japanese PC release of the game, and may not reflect changes made to other versions.

 Key has a reputation of being a genre-defining developer, and so as Key’s first entirely new full-sized game since 2011’s Rewrite, and the first entirely new full-sized game to actually carry in the vein of other Key games since 2007’s Little Busters, expectations for Summer Pockets were already hard to live up to before it was even released.
 It is thus a relief to be able to say that for the most part, it does.

 Summer Pockets is the second full game by Key in which Maeda Jun is not a writer, and given how the first, Rewrite, was generally regarded as markedly un-Key-like, it was worrying to first hear that Maeda only came up with the general idea for Summer Pockets, and was not actually writing the script.
 However, perhaps thanks to the feedback on Rewrite, Key has managed to, without Maeda writing, still manage to assemble a game that stands on its own identifiable as a Key game.